pahakorolev/trajectoryPredictionCocos2dx/README.md

     b2Vec2 gravity = b2Vec2(0.0f, -10.0f);
     world = new b2World(gravity);

-The gravity -10.0f ( in the second parameters ) indicate the gravity in negative y.
+Where the -10.0f indicate the gravity on the y axis.

-Now, we need to add a `PTM_RATIO`, than define it at the top of the source with:
+Now, we need to add a `PTM_RATIO`. then define it at the top of the source with:

     #define PTM_RATIO 32.0

-`PTM_RATIO` indicate the value to convert pixel in meter, because BOX2D work with METERS ( ?? )
+`PTM_RATIO` indicate the value to convert pixel in meter, because BOX2D work with METERS.

 In main source code (`HelloWorldScene.cpp`) add: